 It’s been well reported that millennials are snapping up Tesla rival NIO’s shares.
 So if you want to get involved, how do you buy NIO shares?

-Here’s three brokers listed on the Good Broker Guide where you can buy NIO shares as either a stock, CFD or spread bet.
+Here are some brokers and types of account listed on the Good Money Guide where you can invest in NIO shares as either a stock, CFD or spread bet.

 Saxo Capital Markets offer access to the USD denominated NIO shares on the NYSE through their excellent Saxo TraderGo platform.
 As you are buying outright, there is a minimum commission of under $10 and a custody fee of 0.12%pa or 5EUR per month.
 You’ll also have to consider the currency exposure and if you should be hedging.